Shopify App That Lets You Shop with Friends Online

 The Wishlist Problem Nobody Talks About

-But there’s a number that rarely makes it onto the marketing page: the usage rate.
+There’s a number that rarely makes it onto the marketing page: the usage rate.

 Across the ecommerce industry, wishlist usage rates typically fall between 1% and 3% of total visitors.
 On a Shopify store with 10,000 monthly visitors, that means somewhere between 100 and 300 people will actually click the heart icon and save a product.